Information for Sculptors

 Each state competition team receives a block of compacted snow measuring eight feet long, eight feet wide, and eight feet high (8' x 8' x 8').
 Blocks are assigned by random drawing during the Thursday night sculptors’ welcome reception.
 Teams may exchange blocks at that time by mutual agreement.

-Each amateur contest team receives a block of compacted snow measuring four feet long, four feet wide, and six feet high (4' x 4' x 6').
+Each small-block contest team receives a block of compacted snow measuring four feet long, four feet wide, and six feet high (4' x 4' x 6').
 Blocks are assigned by contest organizers.

 Compacted snow is heavy!
 One cubic foot (a square block that measures 1' x 1' x 1') weighs 15-20 pounds.
 Do not use your body to support, receive, or brace chunks that are falling from or being lowered down your sculpture!
 (Fun fact: The initial 8' x 8' x 8' block equals 512 cubic feet and weighs between 7,680 and 10,240 pounds.
 That’s 4-5 tons!)